Politics of Vanuatu: Legislative branch

-Parliament or Parlement has 52 members, elected for a four-year term in multi-seat constituencies.
+Parliament or Parlement has 52 members, elected for a four-year term in multi-seat constituencies using single non-transferable voting.
 The president is elected for a five-year term by the parliament.

-Parliament normally sits for a 4-year term unless dissolved by majority vote of a three-fourths quorum or a directive from the President on the advice of the prime minister.
+Parliament can sit for as long as four years unless dissolved by majority vote of a three-fourths quorum or a directive from the President on the advice of the prime minister.

 The national Council of Chiefs, called the Malvatu Mauri and elected by district councils of chiefs, advises the government on all matters concerning ni-Vanuatu culture and language.

 Political culture

 Vanuatu has a multi-party system of government.
 In the decades after independence, the English-oriented Vanua'aku Party and the French-oriented Union of Moderate Parties fragmented into numerous smaller parties, defined increasingly by personality politics rather than ideology.
 These have been joined by newly formed parties such as the Land and Justice Party with a strong indigenous identity.

 The political culture is based around clientelism, with MPs having 'allocations' of money to spend on their constituents, and voters judging candidates primarily on their ability to bring resources into their communities rather than on national policy positions.

 Though bribery is not common in everyday life in Vanuatu, its political system is widely perceived as extremely corrupt.
 However, as of 2018, Vanuatu enacted new legislation in order to improve access to information, opening up the government to better accountability and citizen participation.
 These changes have improved Vanuatu's ranking in the Corruption Perceptions Index.

 There are no female MPs in the 2012-2016 parliament, and in general no female chiefs (though in some traditional Vanuatu cultures there are systems under which women can be accorded high rank).